Brad Lazarowich

 Brad Lazarowich (born August 4, 1962) is a Canadian former National Hockey League linesman and the current director of officiating and player safety for the British Columbia Hockey League.

 Background

-Born in Vancouver, British Columbia, Lazarowich, has worked more than 2000 NHL games.
-He officiated three Stanley Cup Finals and the Memorial Cup.
-He also worked two World Cup of Hockey tournaments, and the 2014 Heritage Classic.
+Born in Vancouver, British Columbia, Lazarowich has worked more than 2,000 NHL games.
+He has officiated three Stanley Cup Finals and the Memorial Cup, and has also worked two World Cup of Hockey tournaments, and the 2014 Heritage Classic.
 On April 3, 2016, Lazarowich officiated the last regular NHL season game of his career at MTS Centre in Winnipeg, Manitoba, Canada.
-Lazarowich wore uniform number #86.
+He wore uniform number #86.